-- Plastic measuring beaker (Chinese, 500 ml), used as a mug and as a measurer of water for freeze-dried meals.
+- Plastic measuring beaker (Chinese, 500 ml), used as a mug and to measure water for freeze-dried meals.

 - Plastic dessert spoon.

-- J-cloth, used as teatowel, pot handle holder, etc.
+- Kitchen cloth, used as teatowel, pot handle holder, etc.

 - Stainless steel mirror.

-- Pertex towel, in the plastic pouch it came in.
+- Pertex towel, in the plastic pouch it was supplied in.

-- Toilet paper, a big handful removed from a roll, in a plastic bag.
+- Toilet paper, a big wad removed from a roll, in a plastic bag.

 - Disposable cigarette lighter.

-- A banknote or two and a card for contactless payment, in a plastic bank coin bag. )
+- A banknote or two and a card for contactless payment, in a plastic bank coin bag.

-- Stormproof camera pouch (Aquapac, new for Sep.
-2016), threaded onto rucksack strap, and containing:
+- Stormproof camera pouch (Aquapac), threaded onto rucksack hip belt, and containing:

-- Mobile phone, separated from the camera by the padding in the pouch.
+- Mobile phone, minus its case, and separated from the camera by the padding in the pouch.
 My route guide and other useful information are preloaded as documents onto the SD card.

 - Underpants (Jockey Sport Microfiber Active Brief).